 You will receive an e-mail from the “iHopkins” system with instructions on completing an electronic form that will allow the DS-2019 to be issued to you, which will then allow you to obtain the J-1 visa.

-Please allow up to 2 weeks for the process.
+Please allow up to 2 weeks for the process to occur.
 This e-mail will also provide instructions on how to arrange for shipment of your DS-2019.
 Estimated costs of attendance can be found on the OIS website.
 Questions on immigration or visa issues should be addressed to OIS at email@example.com or +1-667-208-7001.
 Please do not ask Mike or Kevin for the status of the DS-2019, as they can only refer you back to the OIS.

 We recommend that you fly into Baltimore-Washington International Airport (BWI), about 30 minutes from campus.